What's your question about?

 - Materials: You will need writing materials.
 Ideally, you will need a laptop or tablet: you will certainly need access to some type of PC.

-Please check the Student Funding page to find out more about available scholarships.
+Please see the PGCE Student Funding webpagesLink opens in a new window to find out more about available scholarships.